ricardoptcosta/cks-prep/cluster-setup-10%/0-setting-up-gcp-cluster-with-kubeadm.md

 - Access the Nginx on the <NodePort-Public-IP>:<NodePort-Port>.
 Pay attention that the port is not the service's, ie, it's not 80 but in the 30000's range.

 ## Expose Kube Apiserver and access to it with local Kubectl
+(This section was automated with the script `start-cluster-update-kubectl.sh`.
+Run it with `source` instead of `sh` to preserve KUBECONFIG)
 - The kube apiserver should already be exposed on <NodePort-Public-IP>:6443
 - Update kubeadm configs adding a *Subject Alternative Names* option with the public ip:
   - first remove the apiserver cert and key `rm /etc/kubernetes/pki/apiserver.{crt,key}`